Computer Engineer Career Overview

 Along with personal devices, computer engineers have a hand in creating robotics, networks, and other computer-based systems.
 This role tends to include a high amount of research and development, testing, and quality assurance.
 Computer engineering might appeal to problem-solvers and technology enthusiasts.

-Computer engineers typically work within a team along with software developers and other tech professionals.
+Computer engineers work within a team along with software developers and other tech professionals.
 The field requires strong foundations in science and mathematics, and most employees have earned a related bachelor's degree.
 Certifications in software, programming languages, or hardware systems can lead to additional job opportunities.

 Below, you can learn more about computer engineering, including potential jobs, necessary skills, education, and helpful resources.